About the Book

 Skepticism is what philosophy is all about – it raises questions and deals with doubts.
 Wittgenstein saw some things as being exempt from doubt, claiming that if we 'want the door to turn, the hinges must stay put'.
 This chapter explores his theory further.

 About the Author

 Howard Peacock read Classics at Magdalen College, Oxford, before taking his MPhil and PhD in Philosophy at University College London.
 He has published widely on topics in ancient philosophy, metaphysics, and philosophy of language, with a particular interest in the existential commitments of ordinary language and the problem of universals.
-Since 2006 he has taught at James Allen’s Girls’ School in London, where he is Head of Philosophy.
+Since 2006 he has taught at James Allen’s Girls’ School in London, where he is Director of Studies.